Inter-arterial course of the right coronary artery

 When the right coronary artery arises aberrantly in this manner, there are three possible courses it may take:

 - inter-arterial with intramural segments: highest risk

 - inter-arterial and extramural

 Treatment and prognosis

-Some consider this anomaly malignant, indicating that it has an increased risk of cardiac ischaemia, myocardial infarction, and possibly sudden death.
+Some consider this anomaly malignant, indicating that it has an increased risk of cardiac ischemia, myocardial infarction, and possibly sudden death.
 Others consider the aberrant course of the right coronary artery to be less concerning than an aberrant course of the left coronary artery.
 Repair strategies vary depending on the institution's level of concern.

-The cause of ischaemia from this the anomaly is not completely understood.
+The cause of ischemia from this the anomaly is not completely understood.
 Classically, extrinsic compression of the coronary artery between the aortic root and the right ventricular outflow tract was considered to be the primary problem, but there is increasing evidence that risk may be mostly due to the anomalous coronary's flow-limiting 'slit'-like orifice.

 The highest risk situation is considered to be the inter-arterial course with segments that course through the wall of the aorta.